Hans Johannes Höfer

 Hans Johannes Höfer is a writer and artist born in Stuttgart, Germany.
 He wrote a travel guide to Bali and produced a series of travel guide books.

 In the late 1960s, he trekked from Europe to Asia.
 In Bali, he earned a living by selling his paintings of the Indonesian island to tourists.
 The lack of easily available information on Bali's culture and people inspired him, with the financial backing of a local hotel, to publish the travel guide book Insight Guide: Bali in 1970.

 He sold his share of the Insight Guides company to Langenscheidt KG and currently owns Apa Villa, Sri Lanka, one of the top-rated get-away hotels.
 He also owns an 80-foot schooner called Rising Tide.
-He is married to retired journalist and reporter Cynthia Hoefer and has two children, Hans-sen Hoefer and Hanli Hoefer.
+He is married to retired journalist and reporter Cynthia Hoefer and has two children.